February 7, 2023 - Investigation Closed, Lawsuit Filed

-Attorneys working with ClassAction.org are investigating whether a defect is behind the host of problems being reported in connection with Bosch’s 800 Series stainless steel electric single wall oven and oven/microwave combination.
+Attorneys working with ClassAction.org are investigating whether a defect is behind the display problems being reported in connection with Bosch’s stainless steel electric single wall oven and oven/microwave combination.

 The appliances at issue can be seen below.

-As part of their investigation, the attorneys would like to hear from people who own this oven or oven/microwave combination and experienced overheating, display panel failure, dimming or related issues.
+As part of their investigation, attorneys would like to hear from people who own this oven or oven/microwave combination and experienced display panel failure, dimming or related issues.
 Products under investigation include those in the 800, 500 and Benchmark series.

 What Problems Have Been Reported with the Bosch Ovens?

-Display panel or “control board” issues.
-For both the microwave and oven, consumers have reported that the display panel (or “control board”) dims or fades to the point where it becomes unreadable.
+For both the microwave and oven, consumers have reported that the display panel dims or fades to the point where it becomes unreadable.
 Some customers have had their display panels replaced, only to have the same issues recur.

-Other consumers have reported that their ovens or microwaves stopped working completely.
-Below is an example of some complaints found online regarding the appliances [sic throughout]:
+Below is an example of some complaints found online regarding the appliances and their display panels [sic throughout]: